gmelchett/pastry/README.md

 The `pastry` icon was "created" by https://www.bing.com/images/create

+The latest web fixes and updates are done with help from ChatGPT.

 ## Future plans
 Maybe add some way to remove old snippets from the web?
+Expire date?

 ## License